 09:25 | May 25

 The altitude control jams.
 Felice Trojani, who is on duty at the moment, tries to restore the airship to its horizontal position but fails.
 The Italia continues to dive rapidly.
 Nobile shuts down all engines at once.
-Without asking for permission, one of the officers throws out fuel canisters, which is of little help, though.
-The accumulation of ice has made the airship too heavy, so the loss of such an insignificant cargo failed to stop its plunge.
+Without asking for permission, one of the officers throws out fuel canisters, to no avail, though.
+The removal of such an insignificant cargo would not help.
 Yet, at an altitude of 80 meters the airship starts rising again.

 It apparently seemed that the situation has gotten better.
 The Italia climbs to 900 meters.
 Mechanic Natale Cecioni overhauls the altitude control mechanism but the cause of the problem remains unclear.
 Two engines — the central and portside ones — are restarted.
 The Italia goes up to 1,500 meters again.